 In general, all soils had high hydraulic conductivities, due to their predominantly sandy texture.
-A site-wise comparison between soils under DWIR and DNOR showed that soils under DWIR had-tended to have higher hydraulic conductivities in their uppermost horizons (Fig. 78 bottom).
-For example, the hydraulic conductivities of soil profiles 31 and 32 (DNOR) at site 1 were below 1.5 10-3 cm s-1 whereas those of profiles 33 - 36 (DWIR) ranged between 1.5 and 3 10-3 cm s-1.
-Profiles 38 and 40 (DNOR) at site 2 showed hydraulic conductivities between 2.5 10-3 cm s-1 and 3.5 10-3 cm s-1 in their uppermost horizons, while the hydraulic conductivities of profiles 37 and 41 (DWIR) exceeded 5 10-3 cm s-1.
-Soils under FOR showed similar hydraulic conductivities, with a maximum of 3.5 10-3 cm s-1 (Fig. 78 top).
-Soils under FOR had lower plant-available field capacities (FCpa) than soils under DWIR and DNOR (Fig. 78).
-Except for one subsoil horizon, plant-available field capacity FCpa ranged from 12 vol. % to 22 vol. % in soils under FOR, and from 12 vol. % to 33 vol. % in soils under DWIR and DNOR.
+A site-wise comparison between soils under DWIR and DNOR showed that soils under DWIR had higher hydraulic conductivities in their uppermost horizons (Fig. 8 bottom).
+For example, the hydraulic conductivities of soil profiles 31 and 32 (DNOR) were below 1.5 10-3 cm 310 s-1 whereas those of profiles 33 - 36 (DWIR) ranged between 1.5 and 3 10-3 cm s-1.
+Profiles 38 and 40 (DNOR) showed hydraulic conductivities between 2.5 10-3 cm s-1 and 3.5 10-3 cm s-1 in their uppermost horizons, while the hydraulic conductivities of profiles 37 and 41 (DWIR) exceeded 5 10-3 cm s-1.
+Soils under FOR showed similar hydraulic conductivities, with a maximum of 3.5 10-3 cm s-1 (Fig. 8 top).
+Soils under FOR had lower plant-available field capacities than soils under DWIR and DNOR (Fig. 8).
+Except for one subsoil horizon, plant-available field capacity ranged from 12 vol. % to 22 vol. % 315 in soils under FOR, and from 12 vol. % to 33 vol. % in soils under DWIR and DNOR.
 The differences between soils under DWIR and DNOR became clearer in a site-wise comparison.
-For example, plant available field capacities FCpa of profiles 39 and 40 (DNOR) at site 2 ranged between 12 vol. % and 17 vol. %, whereas profile 37 (DWIR) had plant available field capacities FCpa between 17 vol. % and 26 vol. %.
-However, the limited number of samples analysed for plant available field capacity FCpa didoes not allow for a final statement on differences between the sites with respect to this factor.
-FCpa.
+For example, plant-available field capacities of profiles 39 and 40 (DNOR) ranged between 12 vol. % and 17 vol. %, whereas profile 37 (DWIR) had plant-available field capacities between 17 vol. % and 26 vol. %.
+However, the limited number of samples analysed for plant-available field capacity does not allow for a final statement on differences between the sites with respect to this factor.
+320

-Figure 78: Hydraulic conductivities (a) and plant-available field capacities (b) of soils under near-natural forest (FOR), and hydraulic conductivities (c) and plant-available field capacities (d) of soils under disturbed forest with regrowth of trees (DWIR; left) and under disturbed forest showing no regrowth of trees (DNOR; right).
+Figure 8: Hydraulic conductivities (a) and plant-available field capacities (b) of soils under near-natural forest (FOR), and hydraulic conductivities (c) and plant-available field capacities (d) of soils under disturbed forest with regrowth of trees (DWIR; left) and under disturbed forest showing no regrowth of trees (DNOR; right).
 Soil horizons in light grey colour were not subjected to these measurements.
-Same numbers under the profiles in (c) and (d) indicate that the profiles were located at the same site.